 Ultimately, though, when it comes to call center size, you really just have to consider call volume and how much personalized attention and service your company needs.

-What is the Availability of Agents at the Call Center?
+What is the Availability of Agents at the New Call Center Vendor?

 Ask the call center when their agents are available to take calls.
 This simple question is easy to overlook; but it is important.
 If the call center employs agents in different time zones, shifting could become an issue if times do not align with your business hours or after-hour handling requirements.
 The best call centers offer 24/7/365 agent availability so that shifts and time zone considerations are never an issue.
 If possible,